brandur/mutelight-v1/content/articles/2010-11-29-why-i-track-my-reading-and-you-should-too.md

 Referrals
 ---------

 Often when speaking to friends we'll remember an outstanding book we've read that relates to the subject of conversation that we'd like to recommend.
-The problem for those of us with poor memories or who go through a lot of books, that title and author name might be difficult to recall--even if it's on the tip of the tongue.
+The problem for those of us with poor memories or who go through a lot of books, that title and author name might be difficult to recall&mdash;even if it's on the tip of the tongue.
 A reading list will save these situations, enabling easy lookup and referral.

 Memory
 ------

 Fresh after finishing a book you'll only retain a small portion of all the useful facts and information that it contained.
 A few months down the road is even worse, you'll only retain a small fraction _of the small fraction_ that you retained originally.
 After a few years, everything might be gone including the book title.
 In a way, reading a book is an investment, one where you trade your time for knowledge.
 If everything you read will be forgotten to a large degree, then you've lost that time invested.
 Fiction might be an exception to this rule because it's more of a leisure activity.

-This concept was my primary motivation for building my [facts project](http://facts.brandur.org) (open sourced on [Github](http://github.com/fyrerise/facts)), useful for breaking a very heavy piece of prose into bits of information that are still meaningful out of context, and which can be digested daily.
-However, no fancy web application is required, and a plain text file works fine for the purposes of taking down a book's main points.
+This concept was my primary motivation for building my [facts project](http://facts.brandur.org) (open sourced on [Github](http://github.com/fyrerise/facts)), useful for breaking a very heavy piece of prose into bits of information that are still meaningful out of context.
+This is not to say that a fancy web application is required!
+A plain text file works fine for the purposes of taking down notes on a book.

 Analytics
 ---------

 A reading history allows you to easily look up metrics like how many books you've read year to year, or what portion of fiction books you read versus non-fiction.
-These metrics are useful for determining whether you're maintaining your target reading levels, along with other goal setting.
+These metrics are useful for determining whether you're maintaining target reading levels, along with other goal setting.

 Ease
 ----